Crete's Culinary Sanctuaries donates tickets to National Public Radio

 NR: Several reasons.
 We instinctively follow the concept of ecotourism.
 The population of the

 villages we spend time in is so small that it would be ridiculous to bring a busload of visitors.
-We

-things the island has to offer.
+wonderful things the island has to offer.

 CL: What types of meals are prepared?
 Does it depend on the season and what is available?